 I Crash and Burn and Stop Believing in the Do Enough Myth

 My many years of trying do enough to earn love finally pushed me to a breaking point.
 (You can read about that here.)
 I had an emotional crisis and fell into a deep depression for about three years.
 During this time, I remember telling my husband, “I will never be happy again”, and I was certain this was true.

-I gave up hope.
-This was the darkest period of my life, but something good came of it: I no longer believed in the Do Enough Myth.
-I let go of my perfectionism and pushing myself so hard all the time.
-I no longer believed that these things would get me love and self-worth.
+This was the darkest period of my life, but something good came of it.
+I no longer believed in the Do Enough Myth.
+I let go of my perfectionism and trying so hard.
+And I no longer believed that these things would get me love and self-worth.

-I decided that wherever and whoever I was would have to be good enough, and that even if no one else loved me, at least I would love myself.
+I decided that wherever and whoever I was would have to be good enough.
+And I vowed that even if no one else loved me, at least I would love myself.
 Although this was the darkest period of my life, it created a lot of space for something better.

-This actually relieved a lot of pressure and anxiety because for years, I had lived in shame and terror of not doing enough and so to be able to get rid of that myth brought a great deal of peace, relief, and even courage.
+This actually relieved a lot of pressure and anxiety.
+For years, I had lived in shame and terror of not doing enough.
+So getting rid of that myth brought a great deal of peace, relief, and even courage.

-I stopped caring about whether or not people thought I was doing enough, and I worked on being compassionate to myself because life was hard.
+I stopped caring about what people thought of me.
+And I worked on being compassionate to myself because life was hard.